 The Sports Massage qualification is a recognised industry standard.
 On completion, the practitioner will be able to obtain full professional insurance.
 Successful students will be able to join a sports massage association, the UK’s leading independent professional body for Sports Massage, and the Complimentary Therapy and Natural Healthcare Council (CNHC).

 Sports Massage Level 3 Course Outline

-Please note that you must already have an ITEC Diploma in Massage (Level 3, QCF)
+Please note that you must already have an accredited level 3 Diploma in Massage.

-The course will cover the full ITEC Sports Massage level 3 QCF syllabus through formal lectures, practicals and class demonstrations as well as home assignments.
+The course will cover the full FHT Sports Massage level 3 QCF syllabus through formal lectures, practicals and class demonstrations as well as home assignments.